fastoch/WSL/README.md

 - install VS Code on Windows
 - open VS Code and press Ctrl + Shift + X to open the Extensions menu
 - Look for the WSL extension and install it
-- press Ctrl + Shift + P and type 'WSL', then select 'Connect to WSL'
+- press Ctrl + Shift + P to open the Command Palette
+  - Type 'WSL' and select 'Connect to WSL'
 - you can open a terminal within VS Code by pressing Ctrl + J
 - and as you can see, VS Code is now running in Ubuntu